nicksakwa/pyspark-with-flask-python-/README.md

 # Hey there!👋

-In this repository, I share code on Data Science and Machine learning model for unemployment with Python
+In this repository, I share code on Pyspark with Python

-# Data Science and Machine learning model for Unemployment with ScikitLearn
+# Simple Count, Average and Sum with PySpark Python

 ## Requirements
 * Python